 What is the Best Vinegar to Clean a Dishwasher?

-Distilled vinegar only has around 5% acetic acid and 95% water making it a perfect monthly dishwasher cleaner.
-But if it has been a while since you cleaned the dishwasher, a dash of cleaning vinegar will help you cut the build-up more easily.
+Distilled white vinegar only has around 5% acetic acid and 95% water, making it a perfect monthly dishwasher cleaner and jewelry cleaner.

 How Often Should I Clean My Dishwasher with Vinegar?

-Ideally, you should clean your dishwasher at least once a month to keep it working well.
+Ideally, it would be best if you cleaned your dishwasher at least once a month to keep it working well.
 Have a reminder on your calendar to schedule your cleaning time.
-If you choose to do it this way you can also in addition to the monthly cleaning do a deep thorough cleaning of the dishwasher once or twice a year.
+If you choose to do it this way you can also do a deep thorough cleaning of the dishwasher once or twice a year in addition to the monthly cleaning.

 Can I Use Vinegar Instead of Dishwasher Detergent?

-However, keep in mind not to mix vinegar and detergent nor put vinegar in the detergent cups.
+However, do not mix vinegar and detergent nor put vinegar in the detergent cups.
 The acid levels of vinegar may cause damage to the dishwasher.

 Things You’ll Need: